00JCIV00/disco/README.md

-# shaggy
+# DisCo
-"It wasn't me!"
-Discreetly connect to networks
+ Discreetly Connect to networks